andaze/WebCorporate/content/solution/database/index.en.md

     imageDescription: ""
 ---

+# AZURE COSMOS DATABASE

-NOSQL Database Development" for storing huge databases with data optimization.
+## NOSQL Database Development" for storing huge databases with data optimization.

-**Overview**
+### Overview

 Database file size is getting bigger and bigger.
 In order to handle exponentially increasing data, such as real-time analysis while maintaining such a large amount of data, "data optimization" is necessary.
 Therefore, an increasing number of companies are using NOSQL (abbreviation of Not only SQL) as a complement to the conventional RDB (Relational DataBase Management System / Relational DataBase Management System ).